UdayLab/PAMI/docs/manuals/spatialDatabase.md

     Point(4 0)    Point(5 0)

-#Spatiotemporal database
+### 2. Geo-referential temporal database
-A temporal database is said to be a spatiotemporal database if its items represents spatial items.
-An example of a spatiotemporal database is as follows:
+A temporal database is said to be a geo-referential temporal database if it contains spatial items.
+The format of this database is similar to that of [temporal database](temporalDatabase.html).
+An example of a geo-referential temporal database is as follows:

 TID | Timestamp | Items
 --- | --------- | -----